mindsdb/mindsdb/mindsdb/integrations/handlers/eventstoredb_handler/README.md

 # EventStoreDBHandler

 ### How it works?
-This handlers treats EventStoreDB streams as tables and every JSON Event's data key as column.
+This handler treats EventStoreDB streams as tables and every JSON Event's data key as column.
 Events with nested JSON are flattened with underscore as the separator.

 ### Prerequisites